MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/microsoft-secure-score-whats-new.md

   - Resolve unsecure domain configurations

-- Salesforce and ServiceNow recommendations as Secure Score improvement actions for Microsoft Defender for Cloud Apps customers.
-Salesforce and ServiceNow controls are now also available in public preview.
-For more information, see[Security configuration overview](https://aka.ms/saas_security_posture_management).
+- Salesforce and ServiceNow recommendations are now supported as Secure Score improvement actions for Microsoft Defender for Cloud Apps customers.
+For more information, see [SaaS Security Posture Management overview](https://aka.ms/saas_security_posture_management).

+>[!Note]
+>Salesforce and ServiceNow controls are now available in public preview.

 ## April 2022